senaite/senaite.docker/README.md

 [Plone](https://plone.org) and the [Zope application server](https://www.zope.org).

 This repository is based [plone.docker](https://github.com/plone/plone.docker) –
-Thanks to the great work of @avoinea and the other contributors.
+Thanks to the great work of http://github.com/avoinea and the other contributors.

 ### Try SENAITE